 List of interesting news, resources or issues and their solutions I have been lately dealing with.

-- This article is part of my Learning in public series - it's a quest to be as open as possible.
+Learning in public - is a quest to be as open as possible.
 But there's also kind of a counterpart to such spreading movement, that has probably always been a part of the World Wide Web - dark web.
 Beware, not The Dark Web, but The Real Dark Web - rarely acknowledged majority of web developers.

 That's enough for now, see you next time!